 4. You overcompensate by talking about how great your relationship is with your spouse all the time.

-If you feel the need to constantly gush and reinforce how great things are, that may actually be a sign you’re insecure or unhappy.
+If you feel the need to constantly gush and reinforce how great things are, that may actually be a sign that you’re insecure or unhappy.

 5. Your friends see and say things you don’t (or choose to ignore).